<%- data.texts.loaderText %>

 Find out the daily salt recommendations for adults, children and babies and learn how to use nutrition labels to spot the salt in food.

-A diet high in salt can cause raised blood pressure, which can increase your risk of heart disease and stroke.
+A diet high in salt (or sodium) can cause raised blood pressure, which can increase your risk of heart disease and stroke.

-High blood pressure often has no symptoms, and many people who have high blood pressure don't know it.
+High blood pressure often has no symptoms, and many people who have high blood pressure do not know it.

 For tips on how to cut down on salt, read Tips for a lower-salt diet.